Fish Tales (pinball): Reception

 An article in The Flipside found it to be a fun to play game, and a "refreshing departure" from the recent run of licensed tables.

 Digital versions

 Fish Tales released for The Pinball Arcade in 2014, and was available until the Williams license expired on June 30, 2018.

 It was added as a free table for alongside the release of Williams Pinball volume 1 for Pinball FX 3 on October 9, 2018, with a free remastered version released for Pinball FX on April 13, 2023.
 Both of these versions include an animated fisherman.

+Fish Tales: Ultimate Fishing Challenge

+An upgrade kit called Fish Tales: Ultimate Fishing Challenge was released by Cardona Pinball in 2026.
+The song Barracuda by Heart was licensed for use in the game; the same song had inspired artwork for Barracora in 1981.
+New artwork for the backbox was created by Brian Allen.